starsys/OC/README.md

 Maze game based on Mac Gyver world.
 Pre requisite : python3 must be installed on your machine Setup :
-Install all modules from requirements.txt
-Unpack all files.
-launch main.py (just write "/path/of/your/.py/file/python3 main.py" into your terminal
-and press "enter")
-This game uses "maze.txt" file to generate maze.
+Install all modules from requirements.txt ()type : pip install -r requirements.txt) Unpack all files. launch main.py (just write "/path/of/your/.py/file/python3 main.py" into your terminal and press "enter") (depending of PATH you may type "python" or "python3") This game uses "maze.txt" file to generate maze.
 You can edit it to and create your own maze.
 Each character of the maze.txt file symbolize following blocks :